ange123ux/imposing-pizza/README.md

 * signing up to github
 * start using it
 ## Technologies Used
-I used programing languages to code Delani Studio page such as HTML language, js language and CSS for styling.
+I used programing languages to code Imposing Pizza page such as HTML language, js language and CSS for styling.

   ## PROJECTS THAT I DESIGNED
 [Delani Studio Page](https://ange123ux.github.io/delani-studio/)